cameronsassman/LoopedAutomation-assessment/README.md

 # Time Tracker

-Track work hours by entering start/end times or hours directly.
+A React app for tracking work hours with start/end times or direct hour entry.

 ## Setup